 Fresh Seasonal Corn turned into a delicious Corn Chowder!
 This chowder is packed full of flavor from fresh corn on the cob, jalapeno peppers and bacon!

 Fresh corn is in season!
 It seems to be everywhere right now...the grocery store bins are overflowing with fresh corn and the farmer's market is well stocked too.

 We've been eating corn on the cob but this week the weather has turned cold and rainy so I made a fresh corn chowder.
 The fresh corn flavor really shines in this chowder.

 - Dried Thyme

-There is a whole jalapeno in this chowder….minus the seeds.
-It’s not spicy at all.
-It just adds a teensy bit of flavor and heat.
-I was worried that it would be too spicy, but trust me, you’d never know it was there.
-Don’t leave it out.
-It really adds another layer of flavor.
+There is a whole jalapeno in this chowder....minus the seeds.
+It's not spicy at all.
+It just adds a bit of flavor and heat.
+If you are worried about it being too spicy, add ½ of the jalapeno.

+Don't get rid of the cobs after you cut the corn off.
 Two of the cobs go into the soup.
-This just adds more flavor.
-There’s a lot of creaminess and flavor left in those cobs.
+This just adds more flavor to the corn chowder.
+There's a lot of creaminess and flavor left in those cobs.
 You could add all four cobs, but my pot was a bit too crowded.
 If your cobs are too big to fit in your pot, just snap the cobs in half.

 Enchilada Soup – All the wonderful flavors of enchiladas in a soup!